 If you've never tried fiddleheads, you're missing out!
-Fiddleheads are a delicate wild spring vegetable, only available for a few weeks every year.
-They have been considered a delicacy for centuries across North America, Europe, and even Asia, and have been prized by chefs for their symbolism of spring, eating local, wild sourced foods, and of course their flavor.
+They have been considered a delicacy for centuries across North America, Europe, and even Asia.
+Fresh fern fiddleheads have been prized by chefs as a symbol of spring, eating local, wild-sourced foods, and, of course, for their delicate and unique flavor.

 Are Fiddleheads Safe To Eat?

-The first thing many people think of when they hear 'fiddleheads', is that they are potentially poisonous to eat.
-This can be discouraging to many, especially if you have no idea how to cook fiddleheads, or what to serve them with!
+The first thing many people think of when they hear 'fiddleheads' is that they are potentially poisonous to eat.
+This can be discouraging to many, especially if you have no idea how to cook fiddleheads or what to serve them with!

 Keep reading to find out how to avoid getting sick from eating fiddleheads.